 The inevitable eventually happened as Sunderland were relegated under David Moyes in 2016/17.
 They subsequently dropped straight down to League One in a disastrous season.
 In April 2018, the club was sold to a group led by Stewart Donald.

-The new regime struggled to win the Sunderland fans over and Kyril Louis-Dreyfus, an ambitious 23-year-old whose family were previous owners of French giants Marseilles, bought the club in February 2021.
-Sunderland remain in League One despite several failed promotion attempts.
+With the new regime struggling to win the Sunderland fans over and Kyril Louis-Dreyfus, an ambitious 23-year-old whose family were previous owners of French giants Marseilles, bought the club in February 2021.

 Despite recent darker times on the pitch, Sunderland are able to take a lot of pride in their academy.